souhaiel1/AI-powered-surveillance-using-raspberry-pi/README.md

 ## receiving the security alerts :

+#### NOTE : make sure you "allow less secure apps to access gmail" for the account that you will use to send you alerts. it's in the gmail settings.

 The GUI enables you to specify the sender and receiver adresses ( gmail only compatible as we are using smtp) :

 ![](Images/mail.png)